usds/SME-QA-Website/pages/phases/job-announcement/recruiting.md

 ### Mine resumes

-The USAJOBS Agency Talent Portal allows you to search over a million resumes.
+The USAJOBS Agency Talent Portal allows you to search over a million resumes so you can encourage someone to apply.
+(Applicaions must be submitted by the applicant).
 To request an account, write to <a href="mailto:recruiter-help@usajobs.gov">recruiter-help@usajobs.gov</a>.

 ### Answer questions about your job posting via email or phone